mindsdb/mindsdb/mindsdb/integrations/handlers/google_search_handler/README.md

-# Google Search API Integration
+# Google Search Console API Integration

 This handler integrates with the [Google Search API](https://developers.google.com/webmaster-tools) to allow you to use Google Search data in your SQL queries.